SiMPTI: Standards in Music Production Technology & Industry

 “ALL students came back with improvement to their confidence and a strong understanding of what is expected from the world of work.
 Without your support with this scheme, we as a school would not be able to prepare our young adults for the real world that awaits them – and for this we cannot thank you enough”.
 (Head of careers, Enterprise and Work Related Learning, St Cuthbert Mayne School)

-“I have learned how to use Logic and Ableton and how to use different recording apps and how they work.”
-(Elowen)
+“I have learned how to use Logic and Ableton and how to use different recording apps and how they work.” – Elowen 16 years – Colyton Grammar School

 “I have found useful the seminar discussing networking, monetisation and copyright.
 I also found interesting the sound proofing and the analogue gear”.
 (Benedict)